Aliases for NOS3 Gene

 External Ids for NOS3 Gene

 Nitric oxide is a reactive free radical which acts as a biologic mediator in several processes, including neurotransmission and antimicrobial and antitumoral activities.
 Nitric oxide is synthesized from L-arginine by nitric oxide synthases.
 Variations in this gene are associated with susceptibility to coronary spasm.
-Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, May 2009]
+Alternative splicing and the use of alternative promoters results in multiple transcript variants. [provided by RefSeq, Oct 2016]

 GeneCards Summary for NOS3 Gene

-NOS3 (Nitric Oxide Synthase 3 (Endothelial Cell)) is a Protein Coding gene.
-Diseases associated with NOS3 include acute chest syndrome and stroke, ischemic.
-Among its related pathways are PI3K-Akt signaling pathway and Disease.
-GO annotations related to this gene include calmodulin binding and heme binding.
+NOS3 (Nitric Oxide Synthase 3) is a Protein Coding gene.
+Diseases associated with NOS3 include Stroke, Ischemic and Alzheimer Disease.
+Among its related pathways are Apelin signaling pathway and HIF1Alpha Pathway.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and iron ion binding.
 An important paralog of this gene is NOS1.